Proposed Development on Esplanade, Deckchair Cinema

 The future of Deckchair Cinema is under threat by a proposed development

 Deckchair Cinema, one of Darwin's most iconic and loved attractions, is under threat.
-The Darwin Film Society has been made aware of a proposed development on the car park at the top of the stairs beside Deckchair Cinema.
-Having carefully considered the proposal, it is clear that the development would cause ongoing severe noise disruption to the cinema.
+The Darwin Film Society has been made aware of a proposed development on the Esplanade above Deckchair Cinema.
+Having carefully considered the proposal, it is clear that the development would cause ongoing noise disruption to the cinema.
 Showing movies without noise disruption is crucial to the cinema and it is likely that the Deckchair Cinema will no longer be able to operate if the development proceeds.

 The Deckchair Cinema is an iconic landmark and is part of the cultural fabric of Darwin.
 It attracts over 45,000 visits to the Darwin city centre each year and brings massive economic and community benefits to Darwin.